A. G. Mahmud: Bangladesh Air Force

-Mahmud was repatriated to Independent Bangladesh in 1973 and was made Director (Operations and Engineering) of Biman Bangladesh Airlines on the orders of General M. A. G. Osmani.
+Mahmud was repatriated to independent Bangladesh in 1973 and was made director (operations and engineering) of Biman Bangladesh Airlines on the orders of General M. A. G. Osmani.
 He resigned from Biman Bangladesh Airlines after the chairman of the airlines revoked the suspension of a pilot without his consultation.
-He found himself at a disadvantage at Bangladesh Air Force where promotion priority was given to veterans of the Bangladesh Liberation War.
-After his departure from Biman Bangladesh Airlines he was posted to Chittagong as the Base Commander of Chittagong Air Base.
-After the 15 August 1975 Bangladeshi coup d'état and assassination of Sheikh Mujibur Rahman, the Chief of Air Staff, A. K. Khandker, was removed and posted to a diplomatic mission.
-Khandker was replaced by Muhammad Ghulam Tawab who was replaced by Khademul Bashar.
-Mahmud succeeded Bashar, who died in a plane crash, as chief of Air Staff.
-In 1976 he was promoted to the rank of air commodore.
-In April 1976 he was made the assistant chief of Air Staff (Operations and Training) at the BAF HQ.
-He was the chief of Bangladesh Air Force from 5 September 1976 to 8 December 1977.
+He found himself at a disadvantage at the Bangladesh Air Force, where promotion priority was given to veterans of the Bangladesh Liberation War.
+After his departure from Biman Bangladesh Airlines, he was posted to Chittagong as the base commander of Chittagong Air Base.
+After the 15 August 1975 Bangladeshi coup d'état and assassination of Sheikh Mujibur Rahman, the chief of air staff, A. K. Khandker, was removed and posted to a diplomatic mission.
+Khandker was replaced by Muhammad Ghulam Tawab, who was replaced by Khademul Bashar.
+Mahmud succeeded Bashar, who died in a plane crash, as chief of air staff.
+In 1976, he was promoted to the rank of air commodore.
+In April 1976, he was made the assistant chief of air staff (operations and training) at the BAF HQ.
+He was the chief of the Bangladesh Air Force from 5 September 1976 to 8 December 1977.
 He was part of a delegation that asked President Abu Sadat Mohammad Sayem to relinquish power in favor of General Ziaur Rahman.

-He served various fighter squadron of PAF & BAF and logged over 3485 hours to his credit.
+He served various fighter squadrons of the PAF and BAF and logged over 3,485 hours to his credit.

-In 1977, Mahmud negotiated with the Japanese Red Army who had hijacked Japan Airlines Flight 472 and landed the flight in Dhaka Airport.
+In 1977, Mahmud negotiated with the Japanese Red Army, who had hijacked Japan Airlines Flight 472 and landed the flight in Dhaka Airport.
 He worked to get the hostages freed.
 During the hostage crisis on 1 October, the 1977 Bangladesh Air Force mutiny took place.
 Group Captain Ansar Chowdhury was killed beside Mahmud.
-Captain Sadik Hasan Rumi led an operation to rescue Abdul Gafoor Mahmud, Chief of Air Staff of Bangladesh Air Force.
-His brother in law Group Captain Raas Masud was killed in the mutiny.
+Captain Sadik Hasan Rumi led an operation to rescue Abdul Gafoor Mahmud, chief of air staff of the Bangladesh Air Force.
+His brother-in-law, Group Captain Raas Masud, was killed in the mutiny.
 Squadron Leader Md.
 Abdul Matin and Wing Commander Anwar Ali Shaikh were also killed in the mutiny.
 Mahmud resigned in December 1977 over the fallout of the mutiny and subsequent mass trials.

-Mahmud became the minister for food, health and rehabilitation in the cabinet of President Hussain Muhammad Ershad in 1982.
+Mahmud became the minister for food, health, and rehabilitation in the cabinet of President Hussain Muhammad Ershad in 1982.
 He served there until January 1985.

-In April 2017, Mahmud was awarded the Order of the Rising Sun, Gold and Silver Star for his role in negotiating with the hijackers of Japan Airlines Flight 472.
+In April 2017, Mahmud was awarded the Order of the Rising Sun, Gold and Silver Star, for his role in negotiating with the hijackers of Japan Airlines Flight 472.

 Personal life

-Mahmud married Syeda Asiya Begum in 1957; they a divorced in 1964.
+Mahmud married Syeda Asiya Begum in 1957; they divorced in 1964.
 He remarried to Hasina Maya.